 The MHRA adopts the EU term ‘field safety corrective action’ (FSCA) to embrace recall and related warnings.
 Guidance on determining the need for a recall is contained in the MHRA’s Directives Bulletin No. 3 - Guidance on the Operation of the EU Vigilance System in the UK (2008), which refers to risk assessments being carried out in accordance with the international standard BS EN ISO 14971.
 The European Commission’s MEDDEV 2.12/1 Rev 8, sets out guidance on the medical device vigilance system, including field safety corrective action.Consumer warnings

 What are the legal requirements to publish warnings or other information to product users or to suppliers regarding product defects and associated hazards, or to recall defective products from the market?

 Under the GPSR, it is primarily for the manufacturer of a consumer product to determine whether a product is unsafe (and thus requires notification to the enforcement authorities) and what corrective action is appropriate in the particular circumstances (eg, warnings, withdrawal or recall).
 The authorities in the UK largely rely upon manufacturers voluntarily taking the appropriate corrective action.
 Should an enforcing authority not be satisfied with the approach taken by a manufacturer or other responsible party, it is likely to voice its concerns and informally request that additional corrective action be taken.
 The GPSR require the authorities to act in a manner proportionate to the seriousness of the risk and to encourage and promote voluntary action by manufacturers and distributors.
 The authorities nevertheless have powers to impose requirements (see question 19).Recall notices

 Are there requirements or guidelines for the content of recall notices?

-- a general description of the danger posed by the product; and
+- a description of the action required by the consumer;

 What media must be used to publish or otherwise communicate warnings or recalls to users or suppliers?